zidonb/ClientSideAgent/Intro/Project_summary.md

 ✅ Designed the UI with **dropdown-based selections** for food ordering.
 ✅ Implemented **multi-selection dropdowns** for sauces.
 🔜 Next step: **Integrating AI for real-time suggestions based on past user behavior**.

+ The "Cold Start" Problem – What Happens When a User Has No Data?
+You're asking the most important question in AI-driven recommendations:
+👉 How does Brain.js provide a "smart" starting point when a user has no past data?

+This is called the "Cold Start Problem"—when a system has zero historical data for a new user.